-8. Prohibited items, searching pupils and confiscation
+10. Prohibited items, searching pupils and confiscation

-Headteachers and staff authorised by them will have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
-Authorised members of staff will be permitted to use reasonable force when conducting a search without consent for the prohibited items listed below, in line with the school's Physical Intervention Policy.
+Headteacher / Principals and staff authorised by them will have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
+Authorised members of staff will be permitted to use reasonable force when conducting a search without consent for the prohibited items listed below.
 The prohibited items where reasonable force may be used are:

-- Knives and weapons.
+- Knives and weapons. - Alcohol.

-- Alcohol.

 - Illegal drugs.

-- · Stolen items.
+- Stolen items.

 - Tobacco and cigarette papers.

-- · Fireworks.
+- Fireworks.

 - Pornographic images.

 - Any article that the member of staff reasonably suspects has been, or is likely to be, used:

 - To commit an offence; or

 - To cause personal injury to any person, including the pupil themselves; or

 - To damage the property of any person, including the pupil themselves.